charite-uwatwembi/Codewars_Katas/README.md

-I Have been actively working on several javascript codewars wuiz katas.😊
+I Have been actively working on several javascript codewars quiz katas.😊